qarq90/project_dawg/README.md

 5. Run the development server using `npm run dev`.
 6. Start exploring Dawg and enhancing your gaming experience!

-## Technologies Used

-- Next.js
-- MongoDB
-- React
-- Node.js
-- Express

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for any improvements or features you'd like to see in Dawg.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.